martynafoksinska/Portfolio/README.md

 ## About me

 👋 Hi, I’m Martyna Foksińska.
-I have a master's degree in applied linguistics - English and German languages - I graduated from University of Gdańsk.
-Since 2021 I have started to take interest in software testing.
+I have a master's degree in applied linguistics - English and German languages - I graduated from the University of Gdańsk.
+Since 2021 I have started to take an interest in software testing.

-I'm an ambitious, self-driven professional with over 1,5 years of experience in field of quality assurance.
-Analytical thinking and inquisitiveness are my strenghts.
-Currently I am looking for new opportunities in testing.
-My goal is to develop testing knowlage and technical skills.
+I'm an ambitious, self-driven professional with over 1,5 years of experience in the field of quality assurance.
+Analytical thinking and inquisitiveness are my strengths.
+Currently, I am looking for new opportunities in testing.
+My goal is to develop testing knowledge and technical skills.

 ## Tools👩‍🔧

     Jira
     Confluence
     Slack
-    Browserstack
+    BrowserStack
     Screaming Frog
     Postman
     Visual Studio Code